cmusphinx/cmusphinx.github.io/_posts/2022-08-04-sphinxtrain-librispeech.md

 excerpt_separator: <!--more-->
 ---

-**TL;DR: Training is fast, easy and automated, but the accuracy is atrocious.
-You should not use CMU Sphinx for speech recognition.**
+**TL;DR: Training is fast, easy and automated, but the accuracy is not good.
+You should not use CMU Sphinx for large-vocabulary continuous speech recognition.**

 The simplest way to train a CMU Sphinx model is using a single machine with multiple CPUs.
 It may not be as cost-effective as a cluster, but